-The business of the Trust is managed under the direction of the Board in accordance with the Agreement and Declaration of Trust and the Trust's By-laws (the "Governing Documents"), which have been filed with the Securities and Exchange Commission and are available upon request.
-The Board consists of six (6) individuals of whom are not "interested persons" (as defined under the 1940 Act) of the Trust and the Adviser, any investment adviser to any series of the Trust, or the Fund's principal underwriter ("Independent Trustees").
-Pursuant to the Governing Documents of the Trust, the Trustees shall elect officers including a President, a Secretary, a Treasurer, a Principal Executive Officer and a Principal Accounting Officer.
+The business of the Trust is managed under the direction of the Board in accordance with the Agreement and Declaration of Trust and the Trust's By-laws, which have been filed with the Securities and Exchange Commission and are available upon request.
+The Board consists of three individuals, two of whom are not "interested persons" (as defined under the 1940 Act) of the Trust and the Adviser ("Independent Trustees").
+Pursuant to the governing documents of the Trust, the Trustees shall elect officers including a President, a Secretary, a Treasurer, a Principal Executive Officer and a Principal Accounting Officer.
 The Board retains the power to conduct, operate and carry on the business of the Trust and has the power to incur and pay any expenses, which, in the opinion of the Board, are necessary or incidental to carry out any of the Trust's purposes.
 The Trustees, officers, employees and agents of the Trust, when acting in such capacities, shall not be subject to any personal liability except for his or her own bad faith, willful misfeasance, gross negligence or reckless disregard of his or her duties.

-Board Leadership Structure
+Following is a list of the Trustees and executive officers of the Trust and their principal occupation over the last five years.
+Unless otherwise noted, the address of each Trustee and Officer is c/o Nile Capital Management, LLC, 116 Village Boulevard, Suite 306, Princeton, New Jersey 08540.

-The Trust is led by Anthony Hertl, an Independent Trustee, who has served as the Chairman of the Board since July 2013.
-The Board of Trustees is comprised of Mr. Hertl and, five (5) additional Independent Trustees.
-Additionally, under certain 1940 Act governance guidelines that apply to the Trust, the Independent Trustees will meet in executive session, at least quarterly.
-Under the Trust's Agreement and Declaration of Trust and By-Laws, the Chairman of the Board is responsible for (a) presiding at board meetings, (b) calling special meetings on an as-needed basis, (c) execution and administration of Trust policies including (i) setting the agendas for board meetings and (ii) providing information to board members in advance of each board meeting and between board meetings.
-Generally, the Trust believes it best to have a non-executive Chairman of the Board, who together with the President (principal executive officer), are seen by our shareholders, business partners and other stakeholders as providing strong leadership.
-The Trust believes that its Chairman, the independent chair of the Audit Committee, and, as an entity, the full Board of Trustees, provide effective leadership that is in the best interests of the Trust, its Funds and each shareholder.
+Board Leadership Structure.
+The Trust is led by Mr. Larry Seruma, who has served as the Chairman of the Board and President (principal executive officer), since the Fund's inception.
+Mr. Seruma is an interested person by virtue of his controlling interest in the Trust's investment adviser.
+The Board of Trustees is comprised of Mr. Seruma, and two Independent Trustees (i.e. those who are not "interested persons" of the Trust, as defined under the 1940 Act).
+The Trust does not have a Lead Independent Trustee, but governance guidelines provide that Independent Trustees will meet in executive session at each Board meeting and no less than quarterly.
+The Trust has an Audit Committee with a separate chair.
+The Trust does not have a Nominating Committee, but the Audit Committee performs the duties of a nominating committee when and if necessary.
+Under the Trust's Declaration of Trust, By-Laws and governance guidelines, the Chairman of the Board is generally responsible for (a) chairing board meetings, (b) setting the agendas for these meetings and (c) providing information to board members in advance of each board meeting and between board meetings.
+Generally, the Trust believes it best to have a single leader who is seen by shareholders, business partners and other stakeholders as providing strong leadership.
+The Trust believes that its Chairman and President, together with the Audit Committee and the full Board of Trustees, provide effective leadership that is in the best interests of the Trust, and each shareholder.